shtse8/DartScript/README.md

 <!-- Optional: Add a GIF or screenshot of the demo app here -->
 <!-- e.g., ![Dust Todo List Demo](path/to/demo.gif) -->

-Try the current Todo List demo:
+Try the current Props Tester demo (demonstrates props and conditional event listeners):

 1. **Ensure Dart SDK is installed.**
 2. **Get dependencies:**